Food Intolerence Testing

-This is in comparison to sensitivity symptoms which tend to impact your health wherever your genetic weaknesses are so are more generalized .
+This is in comparison to intolerance symptoms which tend to impact your health wherever your genetic weaknesses are so are more generalized .

-Once I am tested for allergies or sensitivities do I just need to avoid these things to feel better?
+Once I am tested for allergies or intolerances do I just need to avoid these things to feel better?

-Working with allergies or sensitivities is two tiered; one detection and two healing.
-Allergy or sensitivity testing is step one in your path to wellness.
+Working with allergies or intolerances is two tiered; one detection and two healing.
+Allergy or intolerance testing is step one in your path to wellness.
 Once the food or environmental reactions are determined it is important to have a health plan to understand the source of why these reactions developed and an approach to healing those mechanisms.

 Will I always react to these items?